atata-framework/atata-cli/README.md

 ## Features

 - Provides an abstraction over `System.Diagnostics.Process` with `CliCommand` and `ProgramCli` classes.
-- Has ability to execute CLI through command shell: cmd, bash, sudo, etc.
+- Has ability to execute CLI through command shell: cmd, sh, bash, sudo, etc.
 - Provides synchronous and asynchronous API methods.
 - Works on Windows, Linux and macOS.